espocrm/documentation/docs/administration/apache-server-configuration.md

     AllowOverride All
 </Directory>
 ```
-Note, that `path_to_espo` should be changed to the absolute path of the EspoCRM instance on your server.
+Note, that `/path_to_espo` should be changed to the absolute path of the EspoCRM instance on your server.
 It can be `/var/www/html` if you exctracted EspoCRM package to the default Apache root directory.